graalvm/graalvm-demos/galaaz-ggplot/README.md

 If both codes are so similar, then why would one use Ruby instead of R and what good is galaaz after all?

 Ruby is a modern OO language with numerous very useful constructs such as classes, modules, blocks, procs, etc. The example above focus on the coupling of both languages, and does not show the use of other Ruby constructs.
 In the following example, we will show a more complex example using other Ruby constructs.
-This is certaily not a very well written and robust Ruby code, but it give the idea of how Ruby and R are stronglyg coupled.
+This is certainly not a very well written and robust Ruby code, but it give the idea of how Ruby and R are strongly coupled.

 Let's imagine that we work in a corporation that has its plot themes.
 So, it has defined a 'CorpTheme' module.
-Plots in this corporation should not have grids, numbers in labels should not use scientific notation and the prefered color is blue.
+Plots in this corporation should not have grids, numbers in labels should not use scientific notation and the preferred color is blue.

 ``` truby
 # corp_theme.rb
 # defines the corporate theme for all plots

 module CorpTheme

   #--------------------------------------------------------------------------------------
   # Defines the plot theme (visualization).
 In this theme we remove major and minor
   # grids, borders and background.
 We also turn-off scientific notation.
   #--------------------------------------------------------------------------------------

   def self.global_theme

     R.options(scipen: 999)  # turn-off scientific notation like 1e+48

     # remove major grids
     global_theme = R.theme(panel__grid__major: E.element_blank())
     # remove minor grids